ciscoheat/superforms-web/src/routes/faq/+page.md

 ---

-### How can I return additional data along with the form?
+### How can I return additional data together with the form?

 You're not limited to just `return { form }` in load functions and form actions; you can return anything else together with the form variables (which can also be called anything you'd like).